PogLop/BotComm/README.md

-# Discord bot communication toll
+# Discord bot communication tool
 Tool for connecting to Discord bot.

 ## How to use